Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

 High blood cholesterol is a major risk factor for heart disease and stroke.
 It is preventable.
 If identified early, it can be controlled with medication and lifestyle changes, such as eating a diet low in saturated fat and cholesterol, increasing physical activity, and reducing excess weight.
 Because high blood cholesterol does not produce obvious symptoms, experts recommend that all adults aged 20 years and older have their cholesterol levels checked at least once every five years to help them take action to prevent or lower their risk of cardiovascular disease.

-In 2015, the prevalence of high blood cholesterol continued to be lower among Utah adults than among the general U.S. adult population (24.1% UT, 31.1% U.S.).
+In 2017, the prevalence of high blood cholesterol continued to be lower among Utah adults than among the general U.S. adult population.
+In 2017, 27.3% of U.S. adults had doctor-diagnosed high cholesterol, compared to 23.7% of adults in Utah.

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health